JoGorska/mileage-tracker/README.md

 3. Sets of tests Version 3
 * edit_journey - was adding new journey, instead of editing it - I fixed this error
-* footer is no longer covering content, but it floats half way through the page - like in date pickers
+* footer is no longer covering content, but it floats half way through the page - like in date pickers, still floats on login ???
-* user complained that his email is visible when he posts traffic alert
+* user complained that his email is visible when he posts traffic alert - changed this to display first name only.
 * drive - add journey - when user clicks on the map - the accordeon automaticaly opens and there is too much information for a small mobile to display.
 Also once the accordeon on orange box current journey opens, the form to add next journey goes down below and user has to scroll.

 ## HTML validation